Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

         ├── index.html
         ├── style.css
         ├── script.js
         ├── server.js   (if backend)
         ├── routes/     (if backend)
         └── controllers/ (if backend)

 📝 Code Comments & Documentation (Mandatory)

-This is a learning-focused repository.
+This repository is a learning roadmap, not just a code dump.

 Contributors must:

 Add comments explaining why the code works

+Comment:

+complex logic

+animations & calculations

-Comment complex logic, animations, API flow, and conditions
+API flow & conditions

 Use simple, beginner-friendly language

-📌 PRs may be rejected if code lacks explanation.
+PRs may be rejected if code lacks explanation.

 📦 Commit Rules

-Use clear, meaningful commit messages.
+Use clear and meaningful commit messages.

 git add .
-git commit -m "Day xx: short description of work"
+git commit -m "Day xx: short description of the work"

+❌ Avoid messages like:

+update

+final

+done

-🚀 Pull Request Rules
+🚀 Step 3: Open a Pull Request

-When opening a PR:
+When creating a PR:

 Mention the approved Issue number